svandergoote/LGBIO2060-2022/README.md

 Week 13 : Q&A.

 Week 14: Lesson with Pr.
-Lefèvre.
+Lefèvre. ( /!\ This last course is cancelled, since all course material has been seen. /!\ )

 |   | Run | solution |   | Run | solution |
 | - | --- | -------- | - | --- | -------- |